 Social media and online services have taken a toll on written correspondence and that saddens me somewhat.
 In my opinion putting your thoughts and feelings on paper is deeper and very emotionally cleansing.
 I like injecting a bit of creativity like making my own paper, or making illusions.
 As a newbie expat, I diarised my letters to share a bit of my day with the recipient.
 In my mind it meant they had in the moment experiences of who my days played out.

 Under the current situation snail mail will take longer but at least keeps you busy and just imagine the joy of the recipient, when it arrives.
 It’s lovely to receive something other than bills in the post.
+Little ones may enjoy making their own cards as a craft exercise, then post them off!

 For you own mental health keep the doors of communication open.
-Trying the suggestions about should help.
+Trying the suggestions above should help.
 However, there are other things you can do.
 Think outside the box.
 I intend to some of the following myself:

 - Find a new hobby